Skip to content

 3. Implement data validation at entry points

-Data validation prevents bad information from entering your systems in the first place.
-It's far easier to stop problems before they actually happen than fixing them after the fact.
+Data validation prevents bad information from entering your systems.
+It’s far easier to stop problems before they happen than to fix them after the fact.

 Keep in mind that users may enter bad data for any number of reasons.
 They may share a false email address because they want access to a lead magnet but don’t want to be contacted, or it could even be an accident.